The Renters’ Rights Act is a new set of rules which impacts the rental sector and changes your rights as a tenant.

 - Certain forms of social housing

-How will it affect tenants?
+How does it affect tenants?

 Tenancy types